SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

+### 25 November 2024 - Fix - Catalog API - Registration with invalid manifest returned internal server error [ID 41516]

+If you register a catalog item using a manifest that contained an invalid syntax for owner, a HTTP 500 internal server error was returned.
+This has been improved by returning a HTTP 400 Bad Request containing detail which field is invalid.

+### 25 November 2024 - Fix - Catalog API - Registration with ID that exists in another organization returned internal server error [ID 41515]

+If you register a catalog item with an ID that existed already in another organization, an internal server error was returned.

+This has been improved by returning a HTTP 409 Conflict result.

+### 25 November 2024 - Feature - Catalog API - Update Catalog item publishing state using an organization key [ID 41491]

+Using an organization key with permission "Update catalog publishing state" it is possible to make a Catalog item public or private.

-### 21 November 2024 - Enhancement - Catalog - Deployment warning for items that have external publisher [ID 41486]
+### 25 November 2024 - Enhancement - Catalog - Deployment warning for items that have external publisher [ID 41486]

 On the Catalog details page, when a user tries to deploy an item from an external publisher, a warning will now be shown.

-### 21 November 2024 - Enhancement - Admin - Warning in case DataMiner version dependency is not met for DxM [ID 41459]
+### 25 November 2024 - Enhancement - Admin - Warning in case DataMiner version dependency is not met for DxM [ID 41459]

 On the *DxMs* page in the Admin app, when a DataMiner version dependency is not met for a DxM, a warning will now be shown.

-### 21 November 2024 - Enhancement - Catalog - 'Type' filter improvements [ID 41452]
+### 25 November 2024 - Enhancement - Catalog - 'Type' filter improvements [ID 41452]

 On the Catalog browse page, the *Type* filter will now group its available values by category.